Dogecoin: Mining parameters

 Dogecoin's implementation differs from its predecessors: It was originally forked from Litecoin, then refactored to Bitcoin.
 Dogecoin's target block time is 1 minute, as opposed to Litecoin's 2.5 minutes and Bitcoin's 10 minutes.

 Fundraising

 2014 Winter Olympics

 The Dogecoin community and foundation have encouraged fundraising for charities and other notable causes.
-On January 19, 2014, a fundraiser was established by the Dogecoin community to raise US$50,000 for the Jamaican Bobsled Team, which had qualified for, but could not afford to go to, the Sochi Winter Olympics.
-By the second day, US$36,000 worth of Dogecoin was donated and the Dogecoin to bitcoin exchange rate rose by 50%.
+On January 19, 2014, a fundraiser was established by the Dogecoin community to raise $50,000 for the Jamaican Bobsled Team, which had qualified for, but could not afford to go to, the Sochi Winter Olympics.
+By the second day, $36,000 worth of Dogecoin was donated and the Dogecoin to Bitcoin exchange rate rose by 50%.
 The Dogecoin community also raised funds for a second Sochi athlete, Shiva Keshavan.